nikbearbrown/mba-finance/chapters/19-the-importance-of-trade-credit-and-working-capital-in-planning.md

 ### Warm-up

-**19.1** Define cash conversion cycle.
-State its formula.
-What does negative CCC mean?
+**19.1** State the cash conversion cycle formula.
+Define each component in one sentence.
+What does a negative CCC mean operationally, and name one firm known for achieving it.

-**19.2** Compute the implicit APR for forgoing a 1/15 net 60 discount.
+**19.2** Compute the implicit APR for forgoing each of the following trade credit discounts.
+Show the formula and result for each.

-**19.3** Why might a firm hold cash even though it earns near-zero return?
+(a) 1/10 net 30
+(b) 2/10 net 30
+(c) 3/15 net 60
+(d) 2/10 net 45

+**19.3** Name the four motives for holding cash.
+For each, give a one-sentence example of a firm type where that motive would be especially important.

 ### Application

-**19.4** A firm has annual credit sales of $80M, COGS of $50M, average inventory of $5M, average accounts receivable of $12M, and average accounts payable of $4M.
-Compute:
+**19.4** A firm has the following annual figures: credit sales $120M, COGS $75M, average inventory $9M, average accounts receivable $18M, average accounts payable $6M.

-(a) Days inventory.
-(b) DSO.
-(c) DPO.
-(d) Cash conversion cycle.

-**19.5** The firm in 19.4 wants to free $5M of working capital by improving CCC.
-By how many days does CCC need to shorten?
-Suggest two specific operational changes that could achieve this.
+(a) Compute days inventory, DSO, DPO, and CCC.
+(b) The firm's daily working capital requirement is approximately COGS/365.
+How many dollars of working capital are tied up in the current CCC?
+(c) If management reduces average inventory to $7M and average AR to $15M while increasing average AP to $8M, compute the new CCC.
+How much working capital is freed?

+**19.5** A supplier offers your firm terms of 2/10 net 45.

+(a) Compute the implicit APR of forgoing the discount.
+(b) Your firm has access to a revolving line of credit at 9%.
+Should you take the discount?
+Explain.
+(c) Your firm is in financial distress and the bank has frozen the line of credit.
+Does your answer change?
+Why?

-**19.6** For your chosen company, compute days inventory, DSO, DPO, and CCC for the most recent fiscal year.
-Compare to two peer companies.
-Which is most efficient?
+**19.6** For your chosen company, compute days inventory, DSO, DPO, and CCC for the most recent fiscal year using the balance sheet and income statement.
+Then find the same metrics for two peers in the same industry.
+Which firm manages working capital most efficiently?
+What specific component drives any difference?

 ### Synthesis

-**19.7** Amazon often has a negative cash conversion cycle.
-Walmart's is roughly zero.
-Construct an analytical comparison: which firm is doing better in working capital management?
-What dimensions besides CCC matter for the comparison?

-**19.8** A firm is experiencing rapid sales growth (40% per year).
-Construct an argument that this firm is at risk of cash crunch despite the growth.
-What working-capital strategies should it pursue, and how does it interact with its capital structure choices?
+**19.7** Amazon's CCC is typically negative; a mid-size regional retailer's CCC might be 60 days.
+Construct a financial analysis comparing the two: how much additional equity or debt does the regional retailer need to fund the same $1M of revenue growth that Amazon funds with supplier money?
+What does this imply about Amazon's required return on equity?

+**19.8** A firm is growing at 40% per year with a CCC of 75 days and COGS of $200M annually.
+Estimate the working capital funding required to support the next year's growth.
+If the firm's WACC is 10%, estimate the annual cost of that working capital.
+Now estimate the same cost if management reduced CCC to 45 days.
+Is the 30-day improvement worth pursuing?

 ### Challenge

-**19.9** Build a 12-month rolling cash budget for a hypothetical firm:
+**19.9** Build a 12-month rolling cash budget for a hypothetical retail firm:
-- Monthly sales: $200K-$400K range with seasonality.
-- 30-day collections; 45-day payables.
+- Monthly sales ranging from $150K (January) to $350K (November/December), with a mid-year dip.
+- Collections lagged 30 days; payables lagged 45 days.
-- COGS 60% of sales; fixed expenses $50K/month; quarterly tax payments.
+- COGS 60% of sales; fixed operating expenses $40K/month; quarterly tax payments of $25K each.
-- Beginning cash $100K; minimum cash policy $80K.
+- Beginning cash balance: $80K; minimum cash policy: $60K.

-Identify any month where additional financing is needed.
-Quantify it.
+Identify any months where additional financing is needed and quantify the shortfall.
+What revolving credit facility size would be adequate?

-**19.10** Compute the dollar value of working capital tied up in your chosen company's CCC.
-(Hint: divide the annual COGS by 365 to get daily working capital, then multiply by CCC days.)
-Estimate how much would be freed by reducing CCC by 10 days.
-Compare to the firm's WACC and argue whether this is worth pursuing.

----

-## Chapter summary

-- **Cash conversion cycle (CCC)** = Days Inventory + DSO − DPO.
-Shorter is generally better.
-- **Negative CCC** is achievable for firms with prepaid customers, fast inventory, and long payable terms (Amazon, Costco).
-- **Trade credit terms** like 2/10 net 30 carry implicit annualized costs of 30%+ if discounts are forgone.
-Almost always take the discount if you can.
-- **Cash holdings** serve four motives: transactional, precautionary, speculative, compensating.
-- **Excess cash** goes into cash equivalents — Treasury bills, agency securities, CDs, commercial paper, money market funds.
-- **Rolling cash budget** identifies surplus and deficit months and the financing needed.
-- Industry variation in CCC is large; benchmarks should be peer-relative.

----

-## What would change my mind

-The chapter argues that the cash conversion cycle is the right master metric for working capital management, and that its three components are the operational levers to pull.
-The reading would have to revise if (a) supply-chain disruption made elite-low CCC firms systematically underperform robust-but-slow firms — there's some evidence post-2020, but the dominant strategy (low CCC) remains optimal in stable conditions, or (b) the role of trade credit fundamentally changed (e.g., real-time payments eliminating payment lags) — this is happening slowly but hasn't yet displaced the framework.

-## Still puzzling

-The genuinely hard question is *how lean working capital should be*.
-Negative CCC is theoretically optimal but requires aggressive supplier squeeze that may backfire (suppliers raise prices, refuse to deliver, or fail outright in stress).
-The 2020-2022 supply chain crisis was, in part, the bill coming due for years of just-in-time optimization that left no slack for shocks.
-The optimal CCC depends on a stress-tolerance the firm can't fully observe in normal times.
-Honest practitioners run scenarios; smart practitioners build redundancy into supplier relationships even when the immediate cost looks unjustified.

----

-## Connections forward

-- **Chapter 20** addresses risk management generally — including the supply-chain and liquidity risks this chapter touches on.

----
+**19.10** The Greensill Capital collapse (March 2021) involved reverse factoring arrangements where suppliers were paid early by Greensill while buyers paid Greensill on extended terms.
+Research the collapse and answer: (a) how did this arrangement affect the buyers' reported accounts payable, (b) why might an analyst looking only at published DPO figures have underestimated buyer leverage, and (c) what should analysts look for in footnotes to detect reverse factoring arrangements that may be obscuring true payable periods?

 ---